 Credit Ratings and Debt Covenants

-PGE's secured and unsecured debt is rated investment grade by Moody's Investors Service (Moody's) and S&P Global Ratings (S&P), with current credit ratings and outlook as follows: Moody's S&P First Mortgage Bonds A1 A Senior unsecured debt A3 BBB+ Commercial paper P-2 A-2 Outlook Stable Positive Should Moody's or S&P reduce their credit rating on PGE's unsecured debt below investment grade, the Company could be subject to requests by certain of its wholesale, commodity, and transmission counterparties to post additional performance assurance collateral in connection with its price risk management activities.
+PGE's secured and unsecured debt is rated investment grade by Moody's Investors Service (Moody's) and S&P Global Ratings (S&P), with current credit ratings and outlook as follows: Moody's S&P First Mortgage Bonds A1 A Senior unsecured debt A3 BBB+ Commercial paper P-2 A-2 Outlook Stable Stable In the event Moody's or S&P reduce their credit rating on PGE's unsecured debt below investment grade, the Company could be subject to requests by certain of its wholesale, commodity, and transmission counterparties to post additional performance assurance collateral in connection with its price risk management activities.
 The performance assurance collateral can be in the form of cash deposits or letters of credit, depending on the terms of the underlying agreements, are based on the contract terms and commodity prices, and can vary from period to period.
 Cash deposits that PGE provides as collateral are classified as Margin deposits, which is included in Other current assets on the Company's condensed consolidated balance sheets, while any letters of credit issued are not reflected on the condensed consolidated balance sheets.
-As of June 30, 2020, PGE had $31 million of collateral posted with these counterparties, consisting of $25 million in cash and $6 million in letters of credit.
-Based on the Company's energy portfolio, estimates of energy market prices, and the level of collateral outstanding as of June 30, 2020, the amount of additional collateral that could be requested upon a single agency downgrade to below investment grade was $17 million, and decreases to $4 million by December 31, 2020 and none by December 31, 2021.
-The amount of additional collateral that could be requested 55 -------------------------------------------------------------------------------- Table of Contents upon a dual agency downgrade to below investment grade was $106 million at June 30, 2020 and decreases to $84 million by December 31, 2020 and to $71 million by December 31, 2021.
+As of March 31, 2021, PGE had posted $19 million of collateral with these counterparties, consisting of $9 million in cash and $10 million in letters of credit.
+Based on the Company's energy portfolio, estimates of energy market prices, and the level of collateral outstanding as of March 31, 2021, the amount of additional collateral that could be requested upon a single agency downgrade to below investment grade is $33 million, and decreases to $7 million by December 31, 2021.
+The amount of additional collateral that could be requested upon a dual agency downgrade to below investment grade is $119 million and decreases to $84 million by December 31, 2021 and to $77 million by December 31, 2022.
 PGE's financing arrangements do not contain ratings triggers that would result in the acceleration of required interest and principal payments in the event of a ratings downgrade.
-However, the cost of borrowing and issuing letters of credit under the credit facility would increase.
+However, the cost of borrowing and issuing letters of credit under the credit facilities would increase.
+The indenture securing PGE's outstanding FMBs constitutes a direct first mortgage lien on substantially all regulated utility property, other than expressly excepted property.
+Interest is payable semi-annually on FMBs.
 The issuance of FMBs requires that PGE meet earnings coverage and security provisions set forth in the Indenture of Mortgage and Deed of Trust (Indenture) securing the bonds.
-PGE estimates that on June 30, 2020, under the most restrictive issuance test in the Indenture, the Company could have issued up to $955 million of additional FMBs.
+PGE estimates that on March 31, 2021, under the most restrictive issuance test in the Indenture, the Company could have issued up to $683 million of additional FMBs.
 Any issuances of FMBs would be subject to market conditions and amounts could be further limited by regulatory authorizations or by covenants and tests contained in other financing agreements.
-PGE has the ability to release property from the lien of the Indenture under certain circumstances, including bond credits, deposits of cash, or certain sales, exchanges, or other dispositions of property.
-PGE's revolving credit facility contains customary covenants and credit provisions, including a requirement that limits consolidated indebtedness, as defined in the credit agreements, to 65.0% of total capitalization (debt-to-total capital ratio).
-As of June 30, 2020, the Company's debt-to-total capital ratio, as calculated under the credit agreement, was 54.4%.
+PGE also has the ability to release property from the lien of the Indenture under certain circumstances, including bond credits, deposits of cash, or certain sales, exchanges, or other dispositions of property.
+54 -------------------------------------------------------------------------------- Table of Contents PGE's credit facilities contain customary covenants and credit provisions, including a requirement that limits consolidated indebtedness, as defined in the credit agreements, to 65.0% of total capitalization (debt-to-total capital ratio).
+As of March 31, 2021, the Company's debt-to-total capital ratio, as calculated under the credit agreement, was 55.2%.

 Off-Balance Sheet Arrangements

 PGE has no off-balance sheet arrangements, other than surety bonds and outstanding letters of credit, that have, or are reasonably likely to have, a material current or future effect on its consolidated financial condition, changes in financial condition, revenues or expenses, results of operations, liquidity, capital expenditures, or capital resources.
-PGE's surety bond and letter of credit arrangements are described in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on February 14, 2020, there have been no material changes outside the ordinary course of business as of June 30, 2020, with the exception of an increase of $26 million to the surety bonds PGE has provided on behalf of the operator of Colstrip for a total of $44 million.
+PGE's surety bond and letter of credit arrangements are described in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on February 19, 2021, there have been no material changes outside the ordinary course of business as of March 31, 2021.